timescale/promscale/extension/Readme.md

 # Timescale-Prometheus Extra Extension #

 This [Postgres extension](https://www.postgresql.org/docs/12/extend-extensions.html)
-contains support functions to improve the performance of Timescale-Prometheus.
+contains support functions to improve the performance of Promscale.
-While Timescale-Prometheus will run without it, adding this extension will cause it to perform better.
+While Promscale will run without it, adding this extension will cause it to perform better.

 ## Requirements ##

 To run the extension:
 - PostgreSQL version 12 or newer.

 To compile the extension:
 - Header files for PostgreSQL version 12 or newer.
 Headers are included in the `postgresql-server-dev-12` package in Debian or Ubuntu.
 For other platforms see the PostgreSQL [download page](https://www.postgresql.org/download/).